facebook/docusaurus/README.md

   <a href="https://meercode.io/facebook/docusaurus"><img src="https://meercode.io/badge/facebook/docusaurus?type=ci-score" alt="CI Score"></a>
 </p>

+## DOCUSAURUS-V1 BRANCH

+Important: this is the archive branch containing the Docusaurus v1 code.

+It also contains Docusaurus v2, because when we created the branch, both v1 and v2 lived on master.

+As v1 is not active anymore, we didn't do the cleanup of this branch.

+---

 > **We are working hard on Docusaurus v2.
 If you are new to Docusaurus, try using the new version instead of v1.
 See the [Docusaurus v2 website](https://docusaurus.io/) for more details.**

 > Docusaurus v1 doc is available at [v1.docusaurus.io](https://v1.docusaurus.io)